-If you’re involved in an accident on the road and are found to be at fault, in most cases there will be repercussions regarding your car insurance.
+If you’re involved in an accident in a parking lot or on the road and are found to be at fault, in most cases there will be repercussions regarding your car insurance.
 But that doesn’t mean there aren’t steps you can take to minimize the impact.

 Take note as we explain what happens after an at-fault accident and what you can do to protect yourself.

 After the car accident has occurred, it might be tempting to yell out “sorry!” and take the blame (we’re Canadian, after all).
 But resist the urge to do so.
 It’s the job of law enforcement and the car insurance companies to determine where the fault lies.
 It’s best to keep quiet, even if the other driver is pressuring you.
 It’s one of the important accident insurance claims do’s and don’ts.